adedirankehindey/deremmy/README.md

-- 👋 Hi, I’m Kenny
+- 👋 Hi, I’m Kenny *Deremmy*
 - 👀 I’m interested in Software Development , Digital Marketing, Business Development.
-- 🌱 I’m currently working ...
+- 🌱 I’m available ...
 - 💞️ I’m looking to collaborate on several remote projects/tasks...
-- 📫 How to reach me: https://www.linkedin.com/in/deremmy
+- 📫 How to reach me via https://www.linkedin.com/in/deremmy

 <!---
 deremmy/deremmy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.